Simplified procedure values (SPVs)

 Because SPVs are a unit value per 100kgs net, weight is a crucial factor.
 Occasions will arise when the net weight is not known at the time of entry to free circulation.
 Although goods cannot be released under security arrangements (on deposit) pending a choice between SPVs and another method of valuation, in circumstances where the weight is unknown, goods may be entered to SPVs on deposit pending a weight outturn.

-Where importers or their representatives enter goods using SPVs as the basis of value and the goods are released to free circulation, they cannot change their minds and ask to amend the entry to, for example, Method 4(b) (Article 65 of the Code refers).
+Where importers or their representatives enter goods using SPVs as the basis of value and the goods are released to free circulation, they cannot change their minds and ask to amend the entry to, for example, Method 4(b).
 There is no discretion in cases where importers claim that their representatives have made a mistake and failed to comply with their instructions.

 The argument is that SPVs are a valid customs value.
 Thus importers cannot claim that they have paid more duty than is legally owed.
-Therefore there are no grounds for repayment of duty under Article 236 of the Code.
+Therefore there are no grounds for repayment of duty.